chaswiso/Portfolio/Test Plan.md

 > Estimate the man hours required for testing tasks and determine the schedule for test completion
 ## Control Procedures
 ## Features to Be Tested
-> Feature functionality included in
+> Feature functionality included in this release
 ## Features NOT to Be Tested
+> Specific functionality NOT included in this release
 ## Test Criteria
 > What could possibly stop testing?
 ### Suspension Criteria